The Come Bet

 When Can Players Make Come Bets?

-One of the puck’s sides is black and has the word “Off” printed on top.
+One side of the puck is black and has the word “Off” printed on it.
 The other side is white and reads “On”.
-After a point number has been rolled, the dealer would position the puck with its white side facing upward on the corresponding numbered box on the layout, showing players they can now place Come bets.
-The puck not only indicates Come bets are presently accepted but it also shows Pass Line bettors what their point number is.
+After the shooter rolls a point number, the dealer positions the puck with its white side facing upward on the corresponding numbered box on the layout, indicating Come bets are now available.
+The puck not only signals that Come bets are presently accepted, but also shows Pass Line bettors what their point number is.

 When Does the Come Bet Win?